Andrew Browne (footballer, born 1984): Career

 Browne was educated at Christ Church Grammar School in Claremont, Western Australia, excelling at both cricket and football.
 He eventually became captain of both the cricket First XI and the football First XVIII, as well as Senior Sport Prefect.
 Browne was drafted in the 2001 National Draft as Fremantle's 4th round selection, 52nd overall.
 He is a midfielder who made his debut in 2002 but only played in a single AFL game for that year.
 The following year he managed 3 games at the beginning season before returning to Claremont, where he played the remainder of the season.
-In 2004, after playing the opening two rounds, he was named as an emergency for six consecutive games before he returned to the side in Round 11 and played the remainder of the season in for Fremantle.
-He was awarded the club's 2004 Beacon Award as the best new talent (under 21 and less than 10 games to start of season) and was also a member of Claremont's losing Grand Final team.
+In 2004, after playing the opening two rounds, he was named as an emergency for six consecutive games before returning to the side in Round 11, where he played the remainder of the season for Fremantle.
+He received the club's 2004 Beacon Award as the best new talent (under 21 years of age and with fewer than 10 games at the start of the season) and was also a member of Claremont's losing Grand Final team.

 He did not play in the 2005 AFL season due to injury, managing only five games for Claremont.
 In late 2006 Browne became very close to being included in the starting lineup before several matches, before suffering a further injury, meaning he did not play a game for the club in over 2 years.
 In the 2007 season, he finally broke into the Fremantle starting lineup, playing the first 3 games of the season and impressing in the first 2 games.
 However, in the third match against the West Coast Eagles, he suffered a hamstring injury, and did not play again until the final game of the season.
 In 2008, he again struggled to break back into the Fremantle side, playing for Claremont for the first half of the season, before the mid-season retirement of Peter Bell opened up a spot for Browne.
 He managed to play five of the last eight games and was given an extension on his contract for the 2009 season.
 In 2009, he played the first two games before he suffered a shoulder injury.
-In early May he was listed as unavailable indefinitely due to personal reasons, and was de-listed at the end of the season.
+In early May he was listed as unavailable indefinitely for personal reasons, and was de-listed at the end of the season.